amatas/gpii-ci-service/README.md

 A list of administrators named ``admin-list`` is maintained in the [macros.yml](https://github.com/GPII/ci-service/blob/master/jenkins_jobs/macros.yml) file.

-### GitHub Account Used by CI Server
+## How Can Repositories Use This Service?

 The CI server uses the [gpii-bot](https://github.com/gpii-bot) account to post PR comments.
-It has to be added as a collaborator to every repository that needs to be integrated with the CI service.
+It has to be added as a collaborator, [with push access](https://developer.github.com/v3/repos/statuses/#create-a-status), to every repository that needs to be integrated with the CI service.